Support H-Net | Buy Books Here | Help Support the NBN and NBN en Español on Patreon | Visit New Books Network en Español!

 Ursula Hackett is Senior Lecturer in Politics at Royal Holloway, University of London.
 Her Cambridge University Press book America's Voucher Politics: How Elites Learned to Hide the State won the 2021 Education Politics and Policy Best Book Award from the American Political Science Association.
 Her writing guide Brilliant Essays is published by Macmillan Study Skills.
 She tweets @UrsulaBHackett.

-Ursula Hackett is Senior Lecturer in Politics at Royal Holloway, University of London.
+Ursula Hackett is Reader in Politics at Royal Holloway, University of London.
+She is the author of America’s Voucher Politics: How Elites Learned to Hide the State (Cambridge University Press, 2020).